-Note: Canadian drafts are not considered international drafts and may be deposited in the usual way.
-Do not attempt to the convert the funds to the U.S. dollar equivalent; the bank will perform this function.
+Note: Canadian drafts are not considered international drafts and may be deposited to Tompkins Trust in the usual way.
+Do not attempt to the convert the funds to the U.S. dollar equivalent; the bank will perform this function

 To protect your unit from wire transfer fraud, for all international wire transfers above $1,500, we recommend that the requestor verify the wire transfer information before processing the payment.
 The verification could entail simply reviewing previous payments to the same vendor to see if the bank account information has changed.
 If it has changed, or if a communication is received to change the information, verify the change directly with the vendor by using the original contact information on file, preferably by phone with a known contact.